JamesClonk/notes/coffee.md

 #### V60 process:

 - base recipe: 15g beans, 250g water, 16.6 ratio
-- when in doubt, use C18-22 as base grind size (don't go coarser, it would mess up the flow rate!)
+- when in doubt, use C22 as base grind size
 - rinse filter paper
 - heat water
   - the darker it gets the lower the temps